 How Long Do I Have to File a Spinal Cord Injury Lawsuit in Florida?

-The Florida statute of limitations in personal injury cases is four years.
-If you don’t file a personal injury lawsuit within four years of your accident, you’ll forfeit your right to seek compensation.
+The Florida statute of limitations in personal injury cases is generally two years.
+If you don’t file a personal injury lawsuit within two years of your accident, you’ll forfeit your right to seek compensation.

-It’s possible that you could have less time, however.
-The statute of limitations in medical malpractice and wrongful death cases is only two years.
+The statute of limitations in medical malpractice and wrongful death cases is two years.

 Before we go to court, we’ll always work to negotiate a fair settlement with the insurance companies.
 We can get started right away, even if you’re still receiving treatment.
 To learn more, call our law firm today.